mrWinston/relabel-config-playground/README.md

 Changes to [static-metrics](./static-metrics) should show up pretty immediately in the prometheus ui, as the scrape and evaluation_interval interval is only 1 second. (yes, that's not a lot.
 I don't like waiting)

-For changes to the [relabel-configs](./prometheus.yml#L32) and [recording-rules.yml](./recording-rules.yml) to be effective, you will need to re-start the stack.
+For changes to the [relabel-configs](./prometheus.yml#L22) and [recording-rules.yml](./recording-rules.yml) to be effective, you will need to re-start the stack.

+## Node Exporter

+By uncommenting the last 4 lines from [prometheus.yml](./prometheus.yml#L27) and the code block starting at line 14 in [docker-compose.yml](./docker-compose.yml#L14), node-exporter will also spawn and be scraped by the prometheus instance.
+This give you a whole lot more non-synthetic metrics to play around with.